 Engage Preschoolers

-Almost every month, Westminster Preschool hosts Children’s Church in the Sanctuary on the first Tuesday & Wednesday of the month.
+Almost every month the preschool hosts Children’s Church in the Sanctuary.
 We ask families to provide an “offering” which is an item to be given to a local agency or mission partner.
-We reach out to the agency/mission partner to collect an item that is of high need to them, not just a random donation.
-A typical collection is 300-400 items from the 250 students enrolled.
+We reach out to the agency/mission partner, to collect an item that is of high need to them.
+A typical collection is 250-400 items.
 We are truly grateful for our generous families and humbled each month by their donations.

 A recap of the year is below:

-October – Granola bars and snacks for Glen Ellyn Children’s Resource Center. (coordinator FPGE member, Marci Myers)
+• Oct: Granola bars and goldfish crackers for Glen Ellyn Children’s Resource Center.

-November – Facial Tissue for the Parent Pantries of Bridge Communities. (connecting through FPGE member, Janet Carlson)
+• Nov: Dish soap for the Parent Pantries of Bridge Communities.

-December – Hats and Mittens for the Outreach Christmas Store.
+• Dec: Hats and mittens for the annual Outreach Christmas Store.